Body Recomposition: The Holy Grail of Fat Loss & Muscle Gain (Is It For YOU?)

 Training

 For your training, you want to make sure that you are following a good resistance training program that is designed to build muscle, and incorporates progressive overload.
+This means you should add either reps, sets, weight, or anything to make it more challenging week after week.
+This is how you get your body to change.
 If you don’t have a program to follow yet I have a free one here!

 A couple of factors that are important for building muscle are volume, frequency, and intensity.
 You want to train your muscles at least twice per week, for 10-20 sets per muscle group, and bring your sets within 1-3 reps shy of failure for best results.